chuckles201/autosocial/README.md

 I will probably not be using this as I post things in the future- although it was a cool/fun project!
 Personally, I beleive that posts should be made with care and intention- although this could be a glimpse into how future things will be done online.

-# Part 1: Posting
+# Goals

-First, let's understand each social-media that we'll want to post to:
-- How we make the post (API/other workaround for automatic post)
-- What format it expects (title, description, subtitle, etc.)
+I want to create an application that takes a blog post you wrote, writes an appealing, but not over-the-top summary, and then shares this on various techical 'social media' websites.

-The platforms I'm using use:
+The platforms it posts to:
 - Hackernews
 - Reddit
 - X